Phyllanthus Mirabilis

 Fertilisation - 🔸🔸

 Regular fertilisation isn't always needed for this species, as overly fertile soil may cause chemical salts to build-up over time.
 We'd recommend fertilising your specimen every four waters in the summer and autumn period, while reducing this to every six waters thereafter.
-We recommend using either a 'Cactus' or 'Houseplant' labelled fertiliser for best results.
+THE HOUSEPLANT DOCTOR™ recommends using either a 'Cactus' or 'Houseplant' labelled fertiliser for best results.

 If all of the leaves yellow and drop off during the winter, don't be alarmed.
 Reduce watering and fertilisation dramatically to ease the plant into its dormancy.
 Give the specimen one final water with fertiliser before allowing all of the soil to dry out, until the new growth appears in the late spring.